Supernatural (Santana album)

 Supernatural was a huge commercial success worldwide, generating renewed interest in Santana's music.
 It reached No. 1 in eleven countries, including the US for 12 non-consecutive weeks, where it is certified 15× platinum.
 The first of six singles from the album, "Smooth" featuring Matchbox Twenty singer Rob Thomas, and co-written by Thomas and Itaal Shur, was a number one success worldwide and topped the Billboard Hot 100 chart for 12 weeks.
 The next, "Maria Maria", featuring the Product G&B, was number one in the US for 10 weeks.
-Supernatural is Santana’s best-selling album to date, the best-selling album by a Hispanic artist in music history, and one of the best-selling albums of all time, selling an estimated 30 million copies worldwide.
+Supernatural is Santana's best-selling album to date, the best-selling album by a Hispanic artist in music history, and one of the best-selling albums of all time, selling an estimated 30 million copies worldwide.

 At the 2000 Grammy Awards, Supernatural won nine Grammy Awards, breaking the record held by Michael Jackson's Thriller for the most honored album.
-These included Album of the Year, making Carlos the first Hispanic to win it, and Best Rock Album.
-Santana won eight of these, tying Jackson's record for the most awards in one night.
+These included Album of the Year, making Santana the first Hispanic to win it, and Best Rock Album.
+"Smooth" won Song of the Year, however the award went to Rob Thomas and Itaal Shur.
 Santana also won three Latin Grammy Awards including Record of the Year.
+In 2025, it was inducted into the Grammy Hall of Fame.